andychase/PhotoPainter/README.md

 1.Using Photoshop to create a dithered image and then importing it to an SD card.
 For a tutorial, please refer to:
 [E-Paper-Floyd-Steinberg - Waveshare Wiki](https://www.waveshare.com/wiki/E-Paper_Floyd-Steinberg)

-2.Using the image tool provided by Dr. Fedor G. Sarafanov:
+2.Use the image-making tool - courtesy of Dr. Fedor G. Sarafanov:
 [Image Tool by Dr. Fedor G. Sarafanov](http://fedorsarafanov.github.io/imagetool/)

 3.Using our provided 7-color dithering image conversion tool.
 Download link: